Jareds75/Mr-Jareds-programming-problems/postcode.markdown

 title: Postcode Validation Loop
 ---

-<h1>Postcode Validation</h1>
+# Postcode Validation

 This puzzle uses a **WHILE** loop to force the user to enter a non-empty postcode.
 The loop should only exit once a valid, non-blank input is received.

 **Rules:**
 - The program asks for input once before the loop to get the **initial attempt**.